 It is very hard for many couples wanting to heal after infidelity to be intimate without having mixed feelings or without feeling frustrated sad and angry.
 Most feel that it can never be the same as something very intimate and personal was shared by one spouse with someone outside the marriage.

 When couples have these thoughts and feelings, they are correct.
-The marriage will never be the way it was before the affairs(s).
+The marriage will never be the way it was before the affair.
 Things have permanently changed and as the authors of many resources on infidelity point out, healing can happen with a lot of work, but some scars will remain.
-See for instance the following website which has excellent information for the betrayed as well as the betrayer http://www.healingafteraffairs-bloomington.info/infidelity/trauma-of-infidelity.html

-Betrayed spouses often have unwanted visions of the spouse who betrayed them with the OP and of course that is an immediate turn-off.
+Betrayed spouses often have unwanted visions of the spouse who betrayed them with the Other Person (OP) and of course that is an immediate turn-off.
 To “zone-out” might be perceived as a solution, but it is not a good one on the long-term if the couple wants to re-connect on all levels, emotionally as well as physically.

 There are many reasons why people have sexual intimacy (sex)